wagslane/qvault/README.md

 ### Cloud Server

+Users can choose to optionally store their encrypted vault on Qvault's servers.
 The API that Qvault uses is hosted at https://api.qvault.io

 The only version of Qvault at any moment that is guaranteed to work nicely with the cloud server is the latest release, although we do our best to maintain backwards compatibility.
 Please update accordingly.

+In the future we plan to open source the server code and allow users to change their host address within the app.

 ### Linting and Styling